aui-framework/aui/docs/Crosscompiling.md

 To build target platform's final application package, run build the `apps` target.

+### Example
-Example (assuming working directory is the build directory):
+Assuming working directory is the build directory:

 To configure the project use
 ```